Lexington Deportation Attorneys

 Deportation Lawyers Explain Deportation and Removal Terms

-In the past few decades there have been changes to not only immigration laws, but also the terminology.
-In 1996, the U.S. Congress passed the Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA), which changed immigration laws and terms:
+In the past few decades there have been changes not only to immigration laws, but also to the terminology.
+In 1996, the U.S. Congress passed the Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA), which changed immigration laws and terms.

 - When talking about entering the United States, the old term “entry,” was changed to “admission.”